geopython/GeoHealthCheck/docker/README.md

 If you are reading this from Docker Hub, local links will not work.
 In that case use the [Docker Readme at GHC GitHub](https://github.com/geopython/GeoHealthCheck/blob/master/docker/README.md).

+Since GHC release 0.4.0 GHC can run completely with two Docker containers from the same GHC Docker image:

+* `GHC Webapp` the web/Flask app
+* `GHC Runner` : the daemon runner app that schedules and executes GHC's Probes

 ## Requirements

 Docker installed and Docker daemon running.